rorekk/maudica-wiki/src/authoring/README.md

 **Basic targets...**

-  - No more than one target per 1/4 note. (more info in Beginner Suggestions)
+  - No more than one target per beat. (more info in Beginner Suggestions)
   - No more than 3 grid spaces between consecutive targets, regardless of how much musical time is between targets.

 **Sustains...**

-  - At least a 1/4 note of rest in between a sustain end and next target on the same hand
+  - At least one beat of rest in between a sustain end and next target on the same hand

 **Simultaneous targets...**

-  - At least 1 measure of lead in time.
+  - At least 4 beats of lead in time.
-  - At least 1/2 measure before next target.
+  - At least 2 beats before next target.
   - No hand crossing.
   - Targets can't be more than 3 grid spaces apart.
 Aim for 1-2 grid spaces.